Security-Onion-Solutions/securityonion-docs/installation.rst

 Installation
 ============

+Once you have a machine ready for installation, you'll need to decide how you're going to install Security Onion.
+You can install using our ISO image or you can manually install standard Ubuntu 18.04 or CentOS 7 and then install our components on top.

 .. tip::

-  We recommend using our Security Onion ISO image as it's the quickest and easiest method.
+  We **highly** recommend using our Security Onion ISO image as it's the quickest and easiest method.

 Installation using Security Onion ISO Image
 -------------------------------------------